 When a person on the Hilltop discovers a situation requiring the immediate evacuation of a building, that person shall notify all persons in the building using the existing emergency alarm system.
 Fire alarms and extinguishers are found throughout the buildings.
 Evacuation and notification protocols in the event of a fire are found in the Rule of Life and in the green Mount Angel Abbey Guidelines for Emergency/Crisis/Reportable Incident Procedures (Emergency Guidelines) reference charts available in each building.
-Fire drills are conducted at least once each semester through the office of the facilities manager.
+Fire drills are conducted regularly through the office of the facilities manager.